 Criteria judged include: Orders against cancellations, performance over last 12 months, result of the Aviation News survey and residual value data.

-Criteria judged include: Performance of company over past 12 months, personal involvement with deals/expansions/agreements/unions among others.
+Criteria judged include: Performance of company over past 12 months, personal involvement with deals/expansions/agreements/suppliers, among others.

 Criteria judged include: Best finance deal in past 12 months but also looks at consistency of performance and deals book.

 Criteria judged include: Number and types of aircraft on books and increase over past 12 months, profit/turnover/debt, value of company against 12 months ago, client list – new clients won in the past 12 months, aircraft owners against aircraft managed, lease rate performance and results of the Aviation News survey for satisfaction.